geirsagberg/logseq-cleanup-orphans/README.md

 - **Keyboard Shortcut**: Press `Cmd+Shift+O` (Mac) or `Ctrl+Shift+O` (Windows/Linux) to trigger cleanup
 - **Toolbar Button**: Click the trash icon in the toolbar for quick access
-- **Smart Detection**: Identifies orphaned pages (pages with no incoming references and no content)
+- **Smart Detection**: Identifies empty/orphaned pages that have no meaningful content
 - **Safe Deletion**: Shows confirmation dialog with count before deleting
 - **Excludes Special Pages**: Automatically skips journal pages and system pages (logseq/*)

 ## What are Orphaned Pages?

-Orphaned pages are pages that:
+This plugin identifies "orphaned" pages using the same logic as Logseq's built-in feature.
+A page is considered orphaned if it:
-- Have no incoming references (no other pages or blocks link to them)
+- Has no content (completely empty)
-- Have no content (empty or single empty block)
+- Has only a single block that is empty, whitespace, "-", or "*"
-- Are not journal pages
+- Is not a journal page
-- Are not system pages (logseq/*)
+- Is not a system page (logseq/*)

 ## Installation